industrial-edge/iot-gateway/docs/Installation.md

 In this example, two topics on the IE Databus are used.

 The fist one is used by the OPC UA Connector to publish the data read from the PLC:
-For example: `ie/d/j/simatic/v1/opcuac1/dp/r/plc1/tankLevel`
+For example: `ie/d/j/simatic/v1/opcuac1/dp/r/plc1/default`

-The second is used by the IE Cloud Connector to receive data which will then be published to the cloud.
+The second is used by the Cloud Connector to receive data which will then be published to the cloud.
 For example: `CloudConnector/toAWS`

 To set up a user with publish and subscribe permission, open the IE Databus Configurator for your device and set it up accordingly.
 In this example, a user `edge` has permission to publish and subscribe to `ie/#` and `CloudConnector/#`